December 2, 2022

 To prevent clogs and issues with your plumbing, we recommend avoiding flushing all wipes and here’s why:

 - Flushable wipes break down… slowly.
 Whereas some wet wipes won’t dissolve at all, flushable wet wipes will dissolve.
 However, the process is so slow that it doesn’t make much of a difference.

 - They will clump with other items in your sewer line.
 Toilet paper, cotton swabs, dental floss… anything else that is stuck in the pipeline will clump with the wipes.

+Worst case scenario: your plumbing backs up completely.
 Avoid costly repairs by simply throwing away your wet wipes!
+If it’s too late, get your sewer line cleaned as soon as possible to clear away any buildup that may have accumulated.
 If you’re experiencing a troubling clog or issues with your plumbing, get in touch with Applewood today.
 We’re open 7 days a week to serve you with NO overtime charges!